Weakly asymmetric facilitated exclusion process: Introduction

-The next natural question concerns the fluctuations of the FEP in the asymmetric case (FASEP).
+One natural question concerns the fluctuations of the FEP in the asymmetric case (FASEP), \mm{starting from the step initial condition}.
 As it has been noted for the totally asymmetric case in \cite{baik2018FTASEP}, the problem can be reformulated in terms of the asymmetric simple exclusion process (ASEP) on the half-line with jump rates $p>q$, and with a specific boundary condition, where particles enter the system at a rate $p$ and can never exit (see Figure~\ref{fig:FASEP-OpenASEP}).
-For fixed $p$ and $q$, we expect that, up to scaling constants, the fluctuations should be similar as for the totally asymmetric FEP\footnote{Proving this would however require an analogous statement for ASEP on a half-line, and this has so far remained out of reach.
-Indeed, some exact formulas characterizing the distribution of particles have been proved in \cite{tracy2013bose, tracy2013asymmetric}, and more recently in \cite{barraquand2022markov}, but these formulas are not amenable for asymptotic analysis.
-There exists one exception where the fluctuations of half-line ASEP have been analyzed asymptotically, in \cite{barraquand2018stochastic}, but the boundary condition considered in that paper is different from the one which is relevant for the study of the FASEP, and the methods used there crucially depend on this specific boundary condition.}.
+For fixed $p$ and $q$, we expect that, up to scaling constants, the fluctuations should be similar as for the totally asymmetric FEP\footnote{Proving this requires an analogous statement for current fluctuations of ASEP on a half-line, which was not available when the first version of this article was posted.
+A limit theorem for the current at the boundary in half-line ASEP is now proved in \cite{he2024boundary}, generalizing \cite{barraquand2018stochastic, tracy2013bose, tracy2013asymmetric}.
+This translates into fluctuations of the first particle's position in the FEP.
+The analysis of fluctuations far away from the first particle remains an open problem.}.

 In the present paper, we study the fluctuations of particle positions in the FASEP in a weakly asymmetric asymptotic regime.
 In the bulk (that is, far from the jump discontinuity of the density profile), we do not expect that the facilitation rule will have any effect on the scaling limit of fluctuations.
-In particular, we expect that if the asymmetry is properly scaled with time, the field of particle positions, appropriately rescaled, should converge to the solution of the Kardar-Parisi-Zhang (KPZ) equation on the real line with narrow wedge initial condition.
-This is consistent with the Tracy-Widom GUE asymptotics observed in the totally asymmetric setting.
+In particular, we expect that the field of particle positions, appropriately rescaled, should converge to a solution of the Kardar-Parisi-Zhang (KPZ) equation on the real line.
 However, for the step initial condition, if we consider the field of particle positions in the FASEP around the first particle, the situation is more interesting and the facilitation rule plays a role.
 The limit should be described by a stochastic PDE on a semi-infinite interval with a specific boundary condition.
-The main goal of the present paper is to describe this stochastic PDE.
+The main goal of the present paper is to describe this stochastic PDE \oo{and prove the convergence}.